tri-cods/html-css/lessons.md

 # Conventions

 As we’ve gone through the different components of creating a webpage, you likely have noticed some common conventions or industry standards for creating a webpage using HTML.
 Can you guess any of these?

 Here are a few examples:

 - Some tags are self-closing, while others require a closing tag.
 Self-closing tags are called void tags, and are generally self-closing because you wouldn't need or want to add another element within a tag.
 They also generally end with a forward slash (`/`) to mark the end of the tag.
 - Use lower case.
 While HTML is not case sensitive, it makes scanning the code easier, and makes it look more consistent.
 - Your code should be nested.
 This is not a technical necessity either—blank space has no meaning in html.
 However, this makes it easier to scan the code quickly, which is particularly helpful when you run into errors!

-# Challenge: Create an Institute Website
+# Major Challenge: Create an Institute Website

-In this challenge, we will begin creating an introductory page for your a Digital Humanities Institute in your home institution.
+In this major challenge, we will begin creating an introductory page for your a Digital Humanities Institute in your home institution.
 Using the tags we've just reviewed, and two additional ones (see below), we will make a barebones website that provides information about a Digital Humanities Instutite that you might organize.

 The first step is to create a new folder called `website` in your `projects` folder on your desktop.
 Create an `index.html` as well as an `about.html` file inside that folder.
 These will be the landing page of your site, and a supplemental page that provides information about your Digital Humanities Institute's organizers.

 Add HTML to your `index.html` file.
 This page should include the following:

 - Doctype